Atacamite Cu$_2$Cl(OH)$_3$ in High Magnetic Fields: Quantum Criticality and Dimensional Reduction of a Sawtooth-Chain Compound

-An additional aspect of the effective dimensionality comes into play for material realizations of low-dimensional quantum magnets.
+An additional aspect comes into play for material realizations of low-dimensional quantum magnets.
 The anisotropic orbital arrangements of magnetic and nonmagnetic ions in a crystal can lead to a magnetic system with a coupling motif of effectively lower dimensionality than the three-dimensional (3D) crystal structure.
-For such low-dimensional magnets, the magnetic behavior on a low-energy scale is influenced by weak residual exchange interactions, and long-range magnetic order might result at low temperatures (see, for instance, Refs.~\cite{Banks2009,Rule2011}).
+For such low-dimensional magnets, the magnetic behavior on a low energy scale is influenced by weak residual exchange interactions, and long-range magnetic order might result at low temperatures (see, for instance, Refs.~\cite{Banks2009,Rule2011}).
 This clearly distinguishes real magnets from their purely low-dimensional model counterparts studied theoretically.
-Thus, investigating the complex entropy landscapes of real quantum magnets in relation to their microscopic properties is crucial for understanding the changes in the effective dimensionality of a spin system.
-We see this as a special type of a dimensional reduction when the energy scale of the residual couplings is overcome.
-To date, such a case has neither been thoroughly established nor tested by experiment.
+In this situation, in order to firmly establish quantum criticality and changes of the effective dimensionality of a spin system in real magnets, an extensive set of macroscopic and microscopic experiments as well as accompanying theoretical work is required.
+Here, we present such a combined study revealing a unique quantum spin behavior in a sawtooth-chain compound associated with the occurrence of a QCP.
+In our case, we consider it a special type of dimensional reduction when the energy scale of the 3D residual couplings is overcome.

 As object of study we choose the antiferromagnetic (AFM) sawtooth chain, or delta chain, a fundamental model in one-dimensional (1D) frustrated quantum magnetism, which has been studied theoretically for decades~\cite{Kubo1993,Schulenburg2002,Blundell2003,ZhitomirskyHonecker2004,Zhitomirsky2004,Richter2004,Derzhko2015,Metavitsiadis2020,Richter2022}.
 It is described by the Hamiltonian